-Lesley Batchelor, Director General of the Institute of Export, and Kevin Shakespeare, Head of Education at the Institute of Export, explain this method of payment in international trade which you might consider for a large transaction.
+Lesley Batchelor OBE and Kevin Shakespeare, Director General and Head of Education at the Institute of Export & International Trade, explain this method of payment in international trade, which you might consider for a large transaction.

 What is a letter of credit

 A bank guarantee of payment is usually issued by the overseas buyer’s bank, issued in favour of the beneficiary (you the exporter), guaranteeing that they will pay you the quoted sum of money, providing you meet the terms and conditions quoted in the letter of credit.
 These conditions require that you present the quoted documents in the letter of credit ‘on time and in order’.